d3b-center/d3b-dev-rnaseq-snv/README.md

 [Variant Effect Predictor](https://useast.ensembl.org/info/docs/tools/vep/index.html) is an ENSEMBL tool for annotating variants.
 The tool built for this repo has very basic and rigid functionality, but can be run on any of the vcf outputs from the worfklows.
 `tools/variant_effect_predictor.cwl`.
+It can be run using a cache or a gtf - in this case a gtf was used to be able to generate gene models for both human and SARS CoV-2
 Run time (n=782) COV-IRT dataset,  ~6 minutes, cost on cavatica ~$0.22 per sample